Charlie Llewellyn: Returning to Test cricket and loss of form

 Llewellyn encountered his worst season as a bowler in county cricket in 1905, when he took just 33 wickets at an average of 37.18.
 His struggles during this period would later be attributed by Wisden in 1911 to him being overworked, due to him sharing much of the burden of carrying the Hampshire attack with Hesketh-Pritchard.
 Whilst he struggled for form as a bowler, he batted consistently during the season.
 He scored 1,280 runs from 22 matches at an average of 35.55, whilst contributing several noteworthy performances.
-Against Derbyshire in the County Championship he scored two centuries in the match, with scores of 102 and 100.
+Against Derbyshire in the County Championship he scored two centuries in the match, making 102 and 100.
 In the season concluding Players of the South versus Gentlemen of the South match at Bournemouth, he made 186 runs in the Players of the South first innings; in their total of 496 all out, the next highest score was 73 runs, made by opening batsman Frederick Bowley. prior to the match, he had represented an England XI against the touring Australians, with both matches forming part of the Bournemouth Cricket Week.
 He returned to form as a bowler whilst playing exclusively for Hampshire in first-class cricket in 1906, taking 47 wickets at an average of 26.25.
 His batting form remained consistent, with Llewellyn scoring 1,013 runs at an average of 31.65, placing him second behind Sprot in Hampshire's Championship batting aggregates.